MushroomRL/mushroom-rl/README.rst

                      libsdl1.2-dev libsmpeg-dev libportmidi-dev ffmpeg libswscale-dev \
                      libavformat-dev libavcodec-dev swig

+Notice that you still need to install some of these dependencies for different operating systems, e.g. swig for macOS

 To use the ``mujoco-py`` MushroomRL interface you can run the command:

 .. code:: shell